Jon-Westbrook/Patternlab-Design-System-for-Client/source/_patterns/02-modules/M46-Results-Hero.md

 title: M46 Results Hero
 ---

-Secondary Nav Login
+Dropdown

+- on click dropdown - menu appears of category options
-- on hover - highlight appears (see styleguide)
+- on hover of options - highlight appears (see styleguide)
-- on click - Login modal appears (MM3)
+- on select of option - menu closes and selection appears

+Note: default category displayed in dropdown is contextual to section landing or results.
+From home page or any other page outside of section landing or results, the default is everything